Sporting organisations, clubs and community groups

 Building a culture of online safety

-Creating a culture of online safety means identifying online risks and implementing strategies that involve managers, coaches, officials, participants, parents/carers and volunteers.
-You will need to think about establishing boundaries for online activity like social media use, processes for reporting incidents, and the use of photos and videos.
+Building a culture of online safety means identifying online risks and implementing strategies that involve managers, officials, participants, parents/carers, coaches and volunteers.

 Use our checklists and resources to review and improve your organisation’s online safety policies and practices.
 They can help identify better ways of managing social media and online behaviour to promote a culture of online safety.